-Jonathan works on cloud microphysics modelling, with the specific interest of improving the microphysics within the forecast and climate models.
+Jonathan works on cloud microphysics modelling, with the specific interest of lightning parametrization and the forecasting of lightning activity.

 Lightning and atmospheric electricity